hschh86/dgx505-dump-tools/documents/BulkDumpFormat.md

 of seven.

 ### Unpacking Each Setting
-Each 44-byte setting has following structure:
+Each setting is stored in 44 bytes.
+If the setting is unrecorded, all of these bytes are `00`.
+Otherwise, each setting has the following structure:

 #### ??
 Offset: `00`, Length: `1`

-On all the dumps I've seen, the first byte been the value `01`.
+Recorded settings have the first byte with value `01`.
-I suspect this may be the flag that records whether the setting is in use, but there's no way to only erase one setting at a time so I haven't been able to check.
+I suspect this may be the flag that records whether the setting is in use.
-(I'm not gonna to erase all the memory, which seems to be the only way to do it)

 #### Style number
 Offset: `01`, Length: `1`